-Imagine life without television.
-Imagine life without visual social media content – no Facebook videos, no 60-second Instagram videos, no six-second Vines and no 10-second Snapchats.
+Imagine life without television — can you even do that?
+Imagine life without visual social media content – no Facebook videos, no Instagram snippets, no six-second Vines and no 10-second Snapchats.
 Could we function in a world void of visual content?
 How did we get to this point, anyway?

 When television technology was developed, it was developed for a reason.
 But was that reason for the sake of technology, broadcasters, potential investors or the viewers?